magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 which time DATA payloads are still delivered.
 After calling `close()` (or receiving CLOSE), any outbound `.write()` calls will trigger an error.

+(TODO: it would be nice to have half-close, especially for simple FTP-like file transfers)

 DATA payloads that arrive for a non-open subchannel are logged and discarded.

 This protocol calls for one OPEN and two CLOSE messages for each subchannel,